Florida’s Implied Consent Warning

 2. after they have been lawfully arrested for DUI.

-See Florida Statute §316.1932(1).
 By accepting the privilege to drive and obtaining a driver’s license, Florida drivers consent in advance to a test of their breath, blood, or urine once probable cause arises that they have driven under the influence.

 Florida’s Implied Consent Warnings in DUI Refusal Cases

 In Hillsborough County, the DUI officer is trained to ask you to consent to a breath test.
-If you indicate that you will refuse to take the breath test, then the officer will usually take you to a room at central booking where the reading of implied consent will be video and audio recorded.
+If you indicate that you will refuse to take the breath test, the officer will usually take you to a room at central booking where the reading of implied consent will be video and audio recorded.

 In some cases, the arresting officer will read the implied consent warning at the roadside immediately after the arrest.
 The officer is trained to read you the following implied consent warning required under Florida law: